AvikCodeCrafter/KUBERNETES-DOCKER/keygen.md

 cat momo.csr | base64 -w 0 # to encode in base64 and get the output in single line

-# kubectl certificate approve momo --> To approve the certificate
+kubectl certificate approve momo --> To approve the certificate

-# kubectl get csr momo -o yaml and get the certificate and decode with base64 again and share it with the user or add with the kubeconfig file
+kubectl get csr momo -o yaml and get the certificate and decode with base64 again and share it with the user or add with the kubeconfig file

+To decode > echo "decodedkey" | base64 --decode > momo.crt

+There is a kubectl subcommand to check subject attributes, such as username, for your selected Kubernetes client context: kubectl auth whoami.